Podcastindex-org/helipad/README.md

 If you don't export that variable, it will attempt to connect to "localhost:10009".

 Helipad also needs your admin.macaroon and tls.cert files.
-It will first look for them in the standard LND locations.
-If it cannot find them there, it will fall back to looking for them both in the local working directory that Helipad is running from.
+It will first look for them in the locations pointed to by these two environment variables:

+ - LND_ADMINMACAROON
+ - LND_TLSCERT

 Information about the Umbrel app environment is in the umbrel folder for those interested.

+## Configuration

+Each configurable item has multiple options.
+They are listed in the config file [here](helipad.conf).
+In each case, the environment variable is tried first, then the configuration file parameter, then a sane default based on known locations in use from other projects.

+The only exception to this is the `listen_port` which can be specified on the command line as the only argument.
+This is just for convenience as it's a very common thing to change during testing.